The QuERBY Lab thanks all of our PARTICIPANTS!

 Understanding Response to Suicidal Ideation Among Young Adults

-The study “Understanding Response to Suicidal Ideation Among Young Adults” seeks to further our understanding of the experience of suicidal thoughts (also known as suicidal ideation) in young adults.
+The study “Understanding Response to Suicidal Ideation Among Young Adults” sought to further our understanding of the experience of suicidal thoughts (also known as suicidal ideation) in young adults.
 In particular, we wish to develop a measure to understand how young adults respond to their suicidal ideation.
 By doing so, it may help us develop more effective suicide prevention strategies.
-Participants will complete an online survey that takes approximately 45-60 minutes.
-The online survey includes several questionnaires that ask about sociodemographic information, mental health history and related treatments, history of suicidal thoughts and behaviours, substance use, and thoughts and behaviours you have when you experience suicidal ideation.
+Participants completed an online survey that includes several questionnaires that ask about sociodemographic information, mental health history and related treatments, history of suicidal thoughts and behaviours, substance use, and thoughts and behaviours you have when you experience suicidal ideation.

 Funding: (awarded to Si Ning Yeo)